Bridging

 Accessibility · Service Design

 How do we design truly accessible transport systems, from end to end?
-This first gathering brings French and Québécois approaches to journey design and accessibility engineering into dialogue.
+This first gathering brought French and Québécois approaches to journey design and accessibility engineering into dialogue.

 02. Serving What Major Infrastructure Leaves Behind